balzac-lang/balzac-doc/source/transactions.rst

 -------
 Outputs
 -------
-The :balzac:`output` field of a transactions specifies
+The :balzac:`output` field of a transaction specifies

 * the **bitcoin amount**, that is the value of the output;
 * the **script**, that is the condition that the redeeming transaction must satisfy.